onsonr/sonr/_workers/discord-faucet/README.md

-# Sonr Testnet Faucet Worker
+# Sonr Discord Faucet Worker

-This is a Cloudflare Worker that is used to index the Sonr Network.
-It is designed to be deployed separately from the other workers.
+This is a Cloudflare Worker that is used to serve a faucet through Discord.
+It is a simple worker that serves a single page with a form that allows users to claim a certain amount of a token.